Running dog

 In 1950, an article in The China Weekly Review gave the definition "A running-dog is a lackey, one who aids and accompanies in the hope of being treated kindly and perhaps being allowed to share in the spoils."

 In 1953, a Saturday Evening Post article offered a definition for tso kou ("running dog") and kou t'ui tee ("dog's hips"), saying "A 'running dog' was a person who follows obediently after the person whose dog he is, a fellow traveler; a 'dog's hips' was simply an enthusiastic running dog, who exercises his hips while running errands for his master."

 Historian James Reeve Pusey captures some of the power of the idiom when telling of Lu Xun's reaction to seeing people in power mistreat others with the idiom "the weak are the meat of the strong".
 Lu's anger spilt over to the point of having a reaction even against those calling for resistance without vengeance "For the loudest of such people, he thought, were running dogs of the people-eaters, fed at least on scraps of human flesh."

-The phrase running dog has been in use since the Qing Dynasty, and was often used in the 20th century by communists to refer to client states of the United States and other capitalist powers.
-Its first recorded use in English was in Edgar Snow's 1937 reportage Red Star Over China:
+The phrase running dog is attested to in Han Dynasty historian Sima Qian's Records of the Grand Historian, in which the idiom appears: 狡兔死, 走狗烹 (when the rabbit of the hunt is captured, the running dog is boiled), referring to ones in power discarding their lackeys once their goals are achieved.
+In the 20th century, this was often used by communists to refer to client states of the United States and other capitalist powers.

 "Vanguards of young Moslems were ... urging the overthrow of the 'Kuomintang running-dog'".

-More recently, the term has been used in the 21st century by Chinese officials to denigrate foreign leaders.
-One example is China's consul general to Rio de Janeiro Li Yang, who insulted Canadian Prime Minister Justin Trudeau in a tweet: "Boy, your greatest achievement is to have ruined the friendly relations between China and Canada, and have turned Canada into a running dog of the U.S."
+In 2021 China's consul general to Rio de Janeiro, Li Yang, insulted Canadian Prime Minister Justin Trudeau in a tweet: "Boy, your greatest achievement is to have ruined the friendly relations between China and Canada, and have turned Canada into a running dog of the U.S."

 The term is used as the name of a mission referencing its implied meaning in the 2004 action-adventure video game Grand Theft Auto: San Andreas.